igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Runbook

-A **runbook** is an operational document that describes how to diagnose and resolve issues.
+Operational document that describes how to diagnose and resolve issues.

 Runbooks are used by:
 - on-call engineers